-This question is very frequently asked in the interview by recruiters and hiring managers, both for informational purposes and also to gauge whether or not a candidate fits within the financial stipulations of the position.
+A: This question is very frequently asked in the interview by recruiters and hiring managers, both for informational purposes and also to gauge whether or not a candidate fits within the financial stipulations of the position.

 Be Honest About Your Current Salary

 First, in addressing your current salary, you always want to be honest, as this is on-the-record information that they can, and will, validate.
 If you’re caught lying, it could cost you the position, and at the very least, it will damage your reputation.
 So be upfront, and then how you address the next piece of this question will depend upon your job search goals.

 I’m currently making $53,000 as a base salary, with a potential for performance-based bonuses.

 Next, you want to address the salary that you are looking to make in the next role, with the likelihood that you’ll be taking on additional responsibilities, or moving up the chain.
 It’s natural that there will be a gap between your current salary and your expected future salary.

 Sometimes that gap may be larger than feels comfortable communicating.

 This can particularly be the case if you work for a company where your compensation is lower than market demand, but you accepted the role in exchange for other perks, such as increased vacation time, flex hours, or the chance to get in at the ground level of a startup organization.
 It’s okay to communicate that aspect as well when trying to sell yourself at a higher level.